Onorato Damen: Biography

-Rejecting these proposals, he was held in Dumini throughout the general strike; a protest erupted into violence in Pistoia on his release.
-Renewing contacts with the party and overcoming the reserve of the comrades, he decided to return to Pistoia where he remained in order to continue the task of agitation.
-On the return trip, made by car under the escort of a certain number of armed comrades, he encountered a squadron of fascists on the road from Pioppo to Caiano.
-This encounter resulted in the death of a fascist and the wounding of two others.
-Damen was sentenced to three years confinement in the Murate in Florence.
+A violent general strike quickly erupted in Pistoia as a result of Damen's detainment, and Dumini was left with no choice but to release him.
+Renewing contacts with the PCd'I and ignoring the fears of his comrades, he decided to return to Pistoia, in order to continue his political campaigning.
+On the return trip, in a car escorted by a group of armed comrades, he was ambushed by a squadron of fascists near Poggio a Caiano.
+The resulting firefight resulted in the death of one of the fascists and the wounding of two others.
+Though Damen was found not guilty of complicity to murder, he was nevertheless sentenced to three years imprisonment in the Murate complex in Florence due to his involvement in the shooting.

-Given what took place en route from Pioppo to Caiano and the subsequent incarceration, the leadership of the party decided to send him to France as a part of their "political bureau" to represent the party and to preside over the organisation of groups of exiled comrades, coordinating their political activity as the director of the weekly L'humanité in Italian.
-Later, upon his clandestine re-entry in the country in 1924, the party presented him as a candidate in the elections and in spite of the strong opposition of the fascists was elected as a deputy on the city council of Florence.
+Given the incident at Poggio a Caiano and Damen's subsequent incarceration, the leadership of the PCd'I decided to send him to France as a part of their "Political Bureau" to represent the party and to preside over the organisation of groups of exiled members, coordinating their political activity as the director of the Italian edition of the weekly newspaper L'Humanité.
+Later, upon his clandestine re-entry in Italy in 1924, the PCd'I presented him as a candidate in the elections, and in spite of strong fascist opposition, Damen was elected as a deputy on the city council of Florence.

-Meanwhile, within the PCd'I, the rupture between the direction imposed by Moscow and the left continued to delineate itself more clearly.
-Bordiga, who enjoyed widespread support within the party, initiated his "Aventine" cession (named from a famous plebeian revolt in ancient Rome 4th century BC).
-He attended the meeting of the central committee but did not intervene in the debate, thus not obstructing the change in political direction that was supported by Antonio Gramsci and Palmiro Togliatti.
+Meanwhile, within the PCd'I, the rupture between the direction imposed by Moscow and the left wing of the party was growing.
+Inspired by the Aventine secession that had taken place as a result of the Matteotti affair, Bordiga, who had widespread support within the party, initiated his own "secession", attending the meetings of the Central Committee of the party but not intervening in any debates, thus not obstructing the shift towards Marxism–Leninism that was supported by Antonio Gramsci and Palmiro Togliatti.

-Damen was a supporter of Communist Left, not the new party direction.
-Togliatti attended a meeting of the central committee of the Florentine Federation of the CPI to discuss the position of Damen – although Damen himself was not invited.
-The meeting was unguarded and so the police were able to disrupt it – ultimately, it ended in a flight following a false alarm.
+Damen, as a left communist, strongly disagreed with the new party direction, and though critical of Bordiga for his easy acceptance of Bolshevisation, he nonetheless rallied alongside him in his fight against what he perceived to be "political degradation".
+It is at this point that he fell foul of the PCd'I leadership, with the Florence Federation calling for a re-evaluation of his position within the party.
+A meeting was called regarding the matter, to which Damen himself was not invited, but it was quickly broken up by Italian law enforcement, whom had received word that the participants were armed and dangerous.